-By clicking here you can find a diagram of the claiming process either before the consumer protection authorities or before the court.
+By clicking here you can find a diagram of the claiming process either in front of the consumer protection authorities or in front of the court.

-Where agreed by the parties in writing and voluntarily, consumers and users may address a conflict to arbitration, provided that the reason for the conflict is not intoxication, personal injury, or death, and there is no rational evidence of criminal activity.
+Where agreed by the parties in writing and voluntarily, consumers and users may address a conflict to arbitration, provided that the reason for the conflict is not intoxication, personal injury, or death and there is no rational evidence of criminal activity.
 The courts comprising the Consumer Arbitration System (Juntas Arbitrales de Consumo) are the National Court (Junta Arbitral Nacional) and the territorial courts (Juntas Arbitrales territoriales).